ASECS Committees, 2025–2026 (2026-2027 forthcoming)

 Charge: Selects best article in previous academic year that “pushes the boundaries, geographical and conceptual, of eighteenth-century studies, especially by using a transnational, comparative, or cosmopolitan approach.”

-Deadlines and Timeframe: The committee reviews submissions for the prize annually, usually due on Jan.
+Deadlines and Timeframe: The committee reviews submissions for the prize annually, due on Jan.
 1.

 · Chair, Valentina Tikoff